CharlieJJ0115/Capybaragotchi/README.md

   Responsible for the main Verilog implementation, including the top module, FSM design, and overall system logic.

 - **林亮宏**
-  Responsible for sprite/animation image generation (COE files), joystick module implementation, and assisting with debugging and testing.
+  Responsible for sprite/animation image generation (COE files), joystick module implementation, FSM design , and assisting with debugging and testing.

 Both members collaborated on system design discussions and hardware integration.